Review Pulse Flow Portable Oxygen Concentrators with Comparison Chart

 For the purposes of this concentrator review, we will examine only the top pulse flow portable oxygen concentrators.
 Sometimes these oxygen concentrators are referred to as "Carry-Concentrators" because of their small size and low weight.
 The combination of small size and low weight make these oxygen concentrators easy to carry in a small shoulder bag or backpack wherever the oxygen patient wants to go.
 Many oxygen patients find that they like the independence and freedom that these smaller oxygen concentrators offer.

-Since Pulse Flow Portable Oxygen Concentrators are smaller machines, they generate smaller amounts of oxygen and are therefore not a good choice for oxygen patients who require larger doses of oxygen.
-Generally, the pulse dose oxygen machines work well for oxygen patients who require 2 or less liters of oxygen per minute (LPM).
-Since most oxygen patients in the USA require only 2 LPM or less, a portable oxygen concentrator is a good purchase decision for many.
+Since Pulse Flow Portable Oxygen Concentrators are smaller machines, they generate more modest amounts of oxygen.
+They are, therefore, not the right choice for oxygen patients who require larger doses of oxygen.
+Generally, the pulse dose oxygen machines work well for oxygen patients who need two or fewer liters of oxygen per minute (LPM).
+Since most oxygen patients in the USA require only 2 LPM or less, a portable oxygen concentrator is the right purchase decision for many.

-This portable oxygen concentrator review examines the top ten pulse flow oxygen concentrators on the market that offer at least 2 liters of oxygen therapy per minute or equivalent.
-These concentrators include the Focus, FreeStyle 3 and FreeStyle 5 from AirSep; the G2 and the G3 from Inogen, the Activox PRO and the Activox 4L from Inova Labs, the Oxus, the XPO2 from Invacare, and the EasyPulse POC-5 from Precision Medical.
+This portable oxygen concentrator review examines the top ten pulse-flow oxygen concentrators on the market that offer at least 2 liters of oxygen therapy per minute or equivalent.
+These concentrators include the FreeStyle 5 from AirSep, the G3, G4, and G5 from Inogen, the EasyPulse POC-5 from Precision Medical, Invacare Platinum Mobile, Zen-O Lite by GCE, FreeStyle Comfort from Caire, DeVilbiss iGo2, Respironics SimplyGo Mini, O2 Concepts Oxlife Freedom, and the ResMed Mobi.
 A side-by-side comparison of the Top Ten Portable Oxygen Concentrators - Pulse Flow is provided below this review.

-Additional oxygen concentrator reviews, rankings and comparison charts can be viewed by clicking on the links below:
+Additional oxygen concentrator reviews, rankings and comparison charts are available by clicking on the links below: